lukelbd/vim-tags/README.md

-A set of basic tools for integrating vim with [exuberant ctags](http://ctags.sourceforge.net/) and [universal-ctags](https://docs.ctags.io/en/latest/index.html) that help with refactoring and navigation in arbitrary file types.
+A set of basic tools for integrating vim with [exuberant ctags](http://ctags.sourceforge.net/) and [universal-ctags](https://docs.ctags.io/en/latest/index.html) that help with refactoring and navigation in arbitrary file types for vim sessions with many open windows.

 Includes the following features:

 * Jumping to the tag under the cursor across open tabs and windows using the default